Join us live

 The #HIFest’26 Experience

-Enjoy a three-day immersive experience featuring working sessions, expert discussions, networking, and Ghana’s vibrant culture alongside participants from across Africa and Canada.
+Enjoy a three-day immersive experience alongside participants and experts from across Africa and Canada.

 Day 1

-Kick off the festival with business workshops, investor sessions, networking, and the Industry Gallery Walk.
+Kick off the festival with business workshops, investor sessions and networking.

 Day 2

-Deepen your venture journey through storytelling workshops, coaching clinics, and a curated cultural site visit.
+Deepen your entrepreneurial journey through workshops, coaching clinics, and curated cultural and industry visits.

 Day 3